wolvi-lataniere/morpheus-serial/doc/blog.md

 If we expand the sleep cycles to one hour instead of 30 min however, we get an average consumption of **0.309W**, the refresh rate having a huge impact on power consumption.

+Initially, the inkyshot project is designed to update only once a day.
+With this setting, the benefit is even greater: the average power consumption drops to **0.176W**.

 ### Equivalent battery life

 The battery life will vastly depend on a large number of factors, starting with: